terma/angular-small-grid/README.md

     fixedWidth: true, // optional to disable column resizing

+    class: '' // optional CSS class name will be assigned to column and headerCell

     // header template executes in dedicated (parent is your scope) scope with injected column

     // optional, support Angular